- K.A.I. Capabilities

 A number of factors can negatively affect the look and color of an asphalt surface.
 These contributors include weather, chemicals from vehicles, and heavy equipment usage.
 A great way to give a lot a facelift is by applying a sealcoat.
 This important maintenance activity will not only give it a fresh new look, but will ultimately extend the life of the lot by preventing water seepage from undermining the subgrade.
 Preventing water seepage and encouraging proper drainage are critical to maximizing the life of an asphalt lot.
 The sealcoat product can be asphalt-based, a refined tar, or could even include filler such as small chips.
 A site visit will help the installer understand many aspects of the lot, from areas of erosion that will require patching to traffic patterns that will need to be adjusted to storm drains that should be blocked during application.
 Sealcoat should not be applied if rain is forecasted within 24 hours to prevent the uncured product from washing off.
 A properly sealed lot will have a longer life, as well as provide a smooth and safe parking, driving, and walking surface.
 An annual application of sealcoat supports sustainability initiatives through avoidance of more costly repaving, is environmentally responsible when properly applied and provides a safe and functional parking lot for clients, employees and vendors.

 When a lot shows severe deterioration with deep cracks and many potholes, a good choice is to overlay.
-Overlay is a method of repaving and involves applying a layer asphalt compacted to about two inches directly on top of the existing surface.
+Overlay is a method of repaving and involves applying a layer of asphalt compacted to about two inches directly on top of the existing surface.
 Areas that have total failure to the base level supporting the pavement will require removal and patching prior to the overlay.
 A good choice of asphalt with sustainability in mind is warm asphalt, a product that requires less heat to mix and includes recycled materials.
 An overlay will breathe new life into a lot with extreme wear.
 Correcting failed surfaces with a properly installed overlay of warm asphalt is a responsible way to extend the life of a lot.

 Parking lot surfaces do not last forever, and there comes a time when a lot simply needs to be replaced.
 Complete replacement will be recommended when 1/3 of the lot has failed.
 A full-depth reclamation involves removing the asphalt and some of the base materials and pulverizing them into tiny pieces.
 These pieces are used as aggregate for the new lot, thus eliminating the need for old materials to be trucked to a landfill.
 This process of incorporating the existing parking lot materials into the new surface is what makes asphalt the number one recycled product in America.
 The use of warm asphalt from a nearby plant is yet another way a provider can install a new lot with sustainable practices.
 This is also an opportunity for introducing more green space to a lot, such as adding trees for natural shading.
-This choices not only benefit the environment but also enhance the aesthetic quality of a fresh lot.
+This choice not only benefits the environment but also enhances the aesthetic quality of a fresh lot.
 An engineer will ensure the base is stable, drainage is correct and any new features are properly added before the fresh surface is paved when a full replacement is required.

 The proper application of striping is essential for a safe lot.
 The application can include a variety of methods, from the use of global position systems to stencils.
 No matter the method or equipment used, a well striped parking lot creates a set number of parking spaces on a lot.
 One school of thought for increased sustainability is reduction in size of the spaces, increasing the total number of spaces or creating space for new features such as more trees for natural shading.
 A parking lot management’s engineering team can help create new striping options after the application of sealcoat or new asphalt that can support a sustainability plan.